yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ```

-5. useCallback() :  <br/>
+**useCallback** <br/>
 > - The useMemo and useCallback Hooks are similar.
 The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.
 > - useCallback returns its function when the dependencies change while useMemo calls its function and returns the result.

+**useReducer**  <br/>
-6. useReducer() : lets you handle state updates using reducers without a Redux store.
+> - lets you handle state updates using reducers without a Redux store.

-7. Custom React Hooks : <br/>
+**Custom React Hooks** <br/>
-(1) Custom hooks allow you to create functionality that can be reused across different components.
+> - Custom hooks allow you to create functionality that can be reused across different components.

 <br/>